nap2000/docs/server-admin-hosted.rst

    Hosted Server

 Security
 --------

 The following security controls are provided with the hosted server.
-If you need higher levels of security it is recmommended that you install your own version of the server.
+If you need higher levels of security it is recommended that you install your own version of the server.

+.. csv-table:: Network Firewall
+  :header: open port, filtering

+  22, Only allows connections from a single IP address owned by Snap Consulting.
+Logon requires a private certificate owned by Smap.
+  80, Redirected to 443 by the web server
+  443,

+All other ports are blocked for inbound access.

 .. csv-table:: Encryption
   :header: control, done, comment